1,000+ Opportunities

 ANNUAL REPORTS TO THE LEGISLATURE (2006-2024) House Resolution No. 20, Thirtieth Legislature, Recognizing the 15th Anniversary of the Legacy Land Conservation Program State Capitol Ag Day Flyer 2020 State Capitol Ag Day Flyer, 2019 Hawaii Conservation Conference Poster, 2018–Helping to Build Future Stewardship Commitments World Wetlands Day Flyer, 2018 State Capitol Ag Day Flyer, 2018 Legacy Land Conservation Program Department of Land and Natural Resources 1151 Punchbowl Street, Room 325 Forestry & Wildlife: By Program Forestry & Wildlife: By Island

-Based on current listing details, eligibility includes: State agencies, counties, and nonprofit land conservation organizations may apply.
+According to the current listing, eligibility includes: State agencies, counties, and nonprofit land conservation organizations may apply.
 County and nonprofit applicants must provide at least 25% matching funds.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Natural Area Partnership Program is sponsored by Hawaii Department of Land and Natural Resources (DLNR) Division of Forestry and Wildlife (DOFAW).
 This program supports a full range of management activities to protect, restore, or enhance private lands that contain some of Hawaii's most intact ecosystems and endangered species.
 Funds can be provided for the development of long-range management plans.